repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 ```
 constraint TheGenericTypeAssociatedWithTheClassifierShouldHaveTypeArgumentsToMatchTheNumberOfTypeParametersOfTheClassifier
+message
-message 'The generic type associated with the classifier is missing type arguments to match the number of type parameters of the classifier'
+'The generic type associated with the classifier is missing type arguments to match the number of type parameters of the classifier'

 context EGenericType

+inv
-inv TheGenericTypeAssociatedWithTheClassifierShouldHaveTypeArgumentsToMatchTheNumberOfTypeParametersOfTheClassifier:
+TheGenericTypeAssociatedWithTheClassifierShouldHaveTypeArgumentsToMatchTheNumberOfTypeParametersOfTheClassifier:

+self.oclIsTypeOf(EGenericType) and
-self.oclIsTypeOf(EGenericType) and (self.eClassifier.eTypeParameters->size()) >= (self.eTypeArguments->size())
+(self.eClassifier.eTypeParameters->size()) >=
+(self.eTypeArguments->size())
 ```

 #### FOL Constraint

 ```
 constraint TheGenericTypeAssociatedWithTheClassifierShouldHaveTypeArgumentsToMatchTheNumberOfTypeParametersOfTheClassifier
+message
-message 'The generic type associated with the classifier is missing type arguments to match the number of type parameters of the classifier'
+'The generic type associated with the classifier is missing type arguments to match the number of type parameters of the classifier'

-context EGenericType eType : isGreaterEqual(size(eType.eTypeArguments), size(eType.eClassifier.eTypeParameters))
+context EGenericType eType:
+isGreaterEqual(size(eType.eTypeArguments),
+size(eType.eClassifier.eTypeParameters))
 ```

 ### The Generic Type associated with the Classifier must not have Arguments when the Classifier has Type Parameters